serenity-is/docs/fluent_sql/sqlquery_object.md

 Now we have a set of table alias classes with field names and they can be reused in all queries.

 > This is just a sample to explain aliases.
 I don't recommend writing such classes.
+Entities offers much more.

 In sample above, we used *SqlQuery.From* overload that takes an *Alias* parameter: